 - Flying-foxes are large bats (megabats) in the Order Chiroptera (meaning ‘hand-wing’).
 There are about 1100 species of bat worldwide, making up about 20 per cent of mammal species.

 - Encourage flying-foxes to come to your backyard by planting Lillipillies, small Eucalypts such as the Plunket mallee, Eucalyptus curtisii; Bloodwood, Corymbia intermedia and other nectar-rich trees and shrubs.

 - Flying-foxes often get caught on barbed-wire fences.
 Low-flying mother flying-foxes that are carrying babies are most vulnerable.

 Never handle a flying-fox.
 Although only a small percentage of bats carry a disease (Australian Bat Lyssavirus) that can be passed to humans, only experienced and vaccinated bat handlers should touch flying-foxes and insectivorous bats.

 Batty Boat Cruises

 Batty Boat Cruises is one of Wildlife Queensland’s most successful public education initiatives.
 For more than 20 years, Batty Boat Cruises have introduced thousands of people every summer to the fascinating world of the flying-fox, or fruit bat.

 Each cruise takes passengers up the Brisbane River for an unforgettable wildlife experience.

-The boat pauses just before sunset at Indooroopilly Island, summer home to thousands of breeding black, grey-headed and little red flying foxes.
-As the sun sinks, silhouetted flying foxes swirl into the darkening sky, snatching sips of river water before scattering to find food for themselves and their young in the flowering trees of Brisbane suburbs.
+The boat pauses just before sunset at Norman Creek, summer home to breeding black, grey-headed and little red flying-foxes.
+As the sun sinks, silhouetted flying-foxes swirl into the darkening sky, snatching sips of river water before scattering to find food for themselves and their young in the flowering trees of Brisbane suburbs.